 The marathon in the early ’80s, via NYC Parks

-The New York City Marathon, taking place this Sunday, November 1st, is the world’s largest marathon, and this year it will bring together more than 50,000 runners from all over the world, plus hundreds of thousands of spectators.
+The New York City Marathon, taking place this Sunday, November 5th, is the world’s largest marathon, and this year it will bring together more than 51,000 runners from over 120 countries, plus hundreds of thousands of spectators.
 It wasn’t always this way, though.
 Started by the New York Road Runners Club in 1970, the race began as a few loops around Central Park with just over 100 runners.
 But the passion of its founders, coupled with the spirit of the city, grew the marathon into an event that generates $415 million for New York.
-In honor of the upcoming 2015 Marathon, 6sqft is taking a look back at the history of the race, its greatest moments, and what’s in store for this year.
+In honor of the upcoming 2017 Marathon, 6sqft is taking a look back at the history of the race, its greatest moments, and what’s in store for this year.

 In 1970, presidents of the New York Road Runners Club Fred Lebow and Vincent Chiapetta took 127 runners on several loops around Central Park’s Park Drive.
 It cost $1 to join the race, and the entire event was $1,000.
 This first year of the New York City Marathon saw only one female runner, just 55 participants cross the finish line, and 100 spectators.
 The winners received inexpensive watches and recycled baseball and bowling trophies.

 Each year, though, the event got bigger, and in 1976, to celebrate the bicentennial, Manhattan borough president Percy Sutton supported the race expanding throughout the five boroughs.
 Entry grew to 2,096 runners, and what was supposed to be a one-time event became the official annual course.
 Two years later, the race became a city-wide spectacle after Norwegian track Olympian Grete Waitz finished in 2:32:30, shattering the women’s world record (she’d go on to win the race nine times).

 Fred Lebow Statue at the finish line in 2006 via Wiki Commons